 It would be best if you had a mindset that the long term matters as much as the short term.
 And believe that the long-term vision is what you are accountable for, more so than the short-term duties in front of you.
-At the beginning of your business, this can be incredibly hard, but you must keep an eye on the future to build the company you want, not the one you currently have.
+This can be incredibly hard at the beginning of your business, but you must keep an eye on the future to build the company you want, not the one you currently have.

 Accountability is Hard When You’re Alone

 When your business has grown significantly, you can consider improving accountability through a board of advisors for your business.
-But in the early days of your business, that will not be an option.
+But that will not be an option in the early days of your business.
 But you may find that no matter how hard you try, you need something more to keep you accountable.

 One idea is to find someone else who is building their business and ask them to be a 1:1 accountability partner.
 Someone you share your goals with and who holds you accountable to them.
 You meet regularly and check in on progress.